supminn/neoG_eCommerce/ReadME.md

     * Move from wishlist to cart

 4. Beautifying with styleSUP
-    * Import the css library on .css file
+    * Import the CSS library on .css file
     * Add respective classes
     * Change theme using ThemeProvider (upcoming)

 5. Authentication
-    * Login form - exsisting users
+    * Login form - existing users
     * Private route - wishlist and checkout
     * Sign up - new users
     * Persist login state